The Adventure Zone: Animated series

-An animated adaptation of the Balance Arc is in development for the NBCUniversal's streaming service Peacock.
-It has not been picked up for a series as of January 2020.
-In July 2020, the McElroys revealed that they are developing the pilot and that it will be different from both the podcast and graphic novel versions and possibly feature a different voice cast.
+In the early 2020s, an animated adaptation of Balance was in development for the NBCUniversal's streaming service Peacock.
+In July 2020, the McElroys revealed that they were developing the pilot and that it would be different from both the podcast and graphic novel versions, and possibly feature a different voice cast.
+Travis McElroy stated in 2024 that the series had fallen through, attributing the cancellation to changes in the entertainment industry in the wake of the COVID-19 pandemic.
+He stated however that the family would be open to returning to the concept at a later time.